serverless-guru/sls-jest/doc/matchers/appsync.md

 A collection of matchers to test mapping templates.

-Use the `vtlMappingTemplate` helper function with mapping template matchers.
+Use the `appSyncMappingTemplate` helper function with mapping template matchers.

-- `template`: A string representing the VTL template
+- `template`: A string representing the mapping template
 - `context`: The [context object](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-context-reference.html#accessing-the-context) to be injected into the template

 ## Matchers